-Pour the milk in a small pan.
-Split the vanilla pod in two lengthways and add to the pan or add the extract, if using.
+Pour the milk in a small pan and add the vanilla pod or vanilla extract.
 Slowly heat on the lowest setting for 10 minutes, without boiling.

-Meanwhile put the egg yolks in a small bowl and stir in the sugar to make a paste.
+Meanwhile put the egg yolks in a small bowl and whisk in the sugar to make a paste.

-Slowly add the milk and vanilla, stirring until smooth.
-Return to the pan and stir over a low heat until the mixture begins to thicken.
+Slowly stir the milk and vanilla into the egg and sugar until the mixture is smooth.
+Return the custard to the pan and stir, over a low heat, until it begins to thicken.
 Do not let it boil.
 You want it to thicken enough to coat the back of a spoon.
-This will take about 8 minutes.
-Remove from the heat and cool briefly.
+Remove from the heat and cool.

-Meanwhile, cut each sponge finger in two and lay them in a shallow bowl.
-Sprinkle over the wine or sherry.
+Meanwhile, cut each sponge finger in half and lay in a shallow bowl.
+Drizzle over the wine or sherry.

-Wash and pat dry the fruits.
+Now wash and pat dry the fruits.
 Remove the currants from their stalks, hull and halve the strawberries.
 Set aside half the berries and currants, picking out the best.
-Put the remainder in a food processor or blender and add the ½ teaspoon of sugar and wine.
-Purée until smooth and then push through a plastic sieve to remove the pulp, using the back of a spoon.
+Put the remainder in a food processor or blender and add the wine and sugar.
+Purée until smooth and then, using the back of a spoon, push through a plastic sieve to remove the pulp.
 Once the purée is pressed through, wipe the underside of the sieve with the spoon to get all the remaining sauce.

 Roughly chop the pistachio nuts or walnuts.

-Pour the custard over the sponge fingers then sprinkle the nuts on top.
+Pour the custard over half of each the sponge finger then sprinkle the nuts on top.

 Pour the remaining purée over the fruit and serve.